UlyssesZh/UlyssesZh.github.io/_posts/2023-10-18-se-conjugate.md

 title: You can replace $\mathrm i$ with $-\mathrm i$ in the Schr&ouml;dinger equation?
 date: 2023-10-18 09:57:54 -0700
 categories:
   - physics
 tags:
   - quantum mechanics
   - letter
   - complex
 layout: post
+excerpt: >
-excerpt: 'When someone asks you why it is $-\mathrm i$ here instead of $\mathrm i$ or the other way around, you can say that this is just a convention.
+  When someone asks you why it is $-\mathrm i$ here instead of $\mathrm i$ or the other way around, you can say that this is just a convention.
-My professor of quantum mechanics once asked the class similar a question, and I replied with this letter.'
+  My professor of quantum mechanics once asked the class similar a question, and I replied with this letter.
 ---

 *This article is adapted from the letter that I wrote to my professor of quantum mechanics.